iilness2/DIY-script/singlescript.md

 COPY <table_name>(<row_header>)
 from '<csv_path>' DELIMITER ',' CSV HEADER;

-# How to import header from csv to table database at mysql
+# How to import header from csv to table database at mysql (for input bulk)
 LOAD DATA INFILE '<csv_path>' INTO table <table_name> Fields terminated by ',' ENclosed by '"' Lines terminated by '\n' Ignore 1 ROWS;